 At the Royal Botanic Garden Edinburgh the health and safety of our visitors and staff remains a top priority.
 With this in mind, we have implemented new measures to help to protect you.
 One new and important measure is the introduction of a time slot ticket, to be booked in advance of your visit.

-Whilst entry to the Botanics remains free, we are asking all visitors to book a time slot ticket in advance of their visit.
-This method of entry enables us to limit the number of visitors accessing the Garden, to give everyone space and to facilitate physical distancing.
-Time slots are currently available for visits up to and including Sunday 15 November.
-In line with current Scottish Government Guidance, there should be no more than six adults in your group from a maximum of two different households.
+Whilst entry to the Botanics remains free, we ask all visitors to book a time slot ticket in advance of their visit.
+This enables us to limit the number of visitors accessing the Garden, to give everyone space and to facilitate physical distancing.
+Tickets are released every Thursday for the following week only.

 With 70 acres to explore and a history dating back 350 years, there is much to see at the Royal Botanic Garden Edinburgh.
 Find out more.